Convicted killer found guilty of 5 California murders

 Authorities said Urdiales, who moved to Southern California in 1984 as a 19-year-old Marine, killed four women while in the military and a fifth while vacationing in Palm Springs in 1995.

-He attacked a 23-year-old usher after a college piano concert in 1986 in Orange County and stabbed her to death in the parking lot.
-He later attacked and killed four Southern California women and three Illinois women who were working as prostitutes, authorities said.
+He attacked 23-year-old Robbin Brandley after a jazz piano concert in 1986 at an Orange County community college and stabbed her to death in the parking lot.
+Two years later, he picked up Julie McGhee, a 29-year-old prostitute, and drove her to a remote area, had sex with her, shot her in the head and left her body in the desert, authorities said.

+Urdiales went on to attack and kill three more Southern California women and three Illinois women who were working as prostitutes, authorities said.

 The California murders went unsolved for more than a decade until Urdiales was arrested after he returned home to Illinois.